jmtome/FeedFramework/Comments Feature.md

-## Navigating to the selected FeedImage comments
+## Registering user touch selection of the CellController Cells

 Next step is to navigate to the comments' section of the image the user selects (taps).
 To do this, the most basic approach is that we need to implement `<UITableViewDelegate>` protocol in our **ListViewController** and implement the `tableView(:didSelectRowAt: indexPath)` , to execute the navigation we are interested in.